weyoss/redis-smq/docs/api/message.md

 ### Message.prototype.setTTL()

-Sets the amount of time in milliseconds for which the message can live in the message queue.
+Set the amount of time in milliseconds for which the message can live in the message queue.

-Consumer message TTL takes priority over message TTL of a delivered message.

-Time-to-live is no set by default.

 ```javascript
 const { Message } = require('redis-smq');